passthejoe/yamaha-fg403s/README.md

 I have been playing this as my main guitar since this review was started.
 The strings have retained much of their bell-like quality.
 They have mellowed a little, but there's still a crispness.

-I had been thinking that maybe something about the guitar's design or build made the low E string a little tubby, but it really comes down to the strings being new and my technique on this particular guitar.
-Since I'm playing this instrument every day, I'm getting better at controlling the low E string and getting a good sound out of it.
-It's not like I'm spending a lot of time.
+I had been thinking that maybe something about the guitar's design or build made the low E string a little tubby.
+I don't feel that way now.
+Between the new strings and getting more comfortable with the instrument, I'm getting a good sound out of the low E. It's not like I'm spending a lot of time.
 I'm playing maybe 15 to 25 minutes a day.

 When you play the same guitar all the time, you get more comfortable with it.
 The scale length gets into your muscle memory.
 The neck is familiar.
 Your right-hand "attack" on the strings improves.